NANDANI2122/Network/README.md

 - User registration and login
 - Session creation and joining
 - Interest-based recommendations
+- ML-assisted matching using profile embeddings and semantic similarity
 - In-app chat between connected users
 - Notification support for connect and message activity
 - Session timer with expiry handling

+## Recommendation Engine

+NetMesh does not rely only on direct interest overlap.
+The recommendation system also uses an ML-based semantic matching layer:

+- User bio and interests are converted into embeddings
+- Semantic similarity is calculated using cosine similarity
+- Interest overlap and semantic score are combined to rank users
+- Session goals such as networking, mentorship, or job opportunities can further influence ranking

+This helps the app recommend more relevant connections instead of matching only exact keyword overlaps.

 ## Screenshots